ovh/docs/pages/web_cloud/web_hosting/git_integration_webhosting/guide.en-gb.md

 > [!warning]
 >
-> Tick the option `Add a README file` for GitHub to correctly initialize your repository.
+> Tick the option `Add a README file` for GitHub to correctly initialise your repository.
 >

 Finally, click `Create Repository`{.action}.